ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 Instead, I recommend using [Excalidraw](https://excalidraw.com/), an open-source diagramming and whiteboarding tool.
 GitHub doesn't provide native support for Excalidraw, but you can export the diagram to SVG or PNG and [embed the Excalidraw scene data](https://kevinjalbert.com/using-excalidraws-embedded-scene-feature-for-collaborative-diagramming/) to make it editable.
 Whilst SVG is preferable because it is smaller in size and is text-based (and hence diffable), unfortunately, it doesn't [render as nicely in GitHub](https://github.com/excalidraw/excalidraw/issues/4855) so I would stick with PNG for now.
 You can then upload the image file directly to issues and discussions, or save it to a `/docs/images` folder for version control.
 GitHub has a nifty [image view mode](https://github.blog/2011-03-21-behold-image-view-modes/) for reviewing changes to images.
 You can edit diagrams on the Excalidraw web editor or download the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) to edit locally.
 You can also import diagrams directly from GitHub into the web editor by passing in the raw image URL (see my Excalidraw diagram hyperlink as an example).
 Lastly, Excalidraw plus GitHub Discussions is great for recording the outcome of collaborative whiteboard sessions, which tend to get lost.

-### Presentations
+### Slides

 [Marp](https://marp.app/) is an open-source ecosystem for creating slide decks in Markdown, which can be exported to various formats, including PDF and HTML.
-Similar to Excalidraw, GitHub does not provide native support, but you can save the Markdown files in a `/docs/presentation` folder.
+Similar to Excalidraw, GitHub does not provide native support, but you can save the Markdown files in a `/docs/slides` folder.
 The [marp-to-pages](https://github.com/ralexander-phi/marp-to-pages) GitHub template repository is great for starting out and includes a GitHub action for exporting to HTML and publishing to GitHub Pages.
 The [VS Code extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) makes it easier to edit and preview Markdown files locally.

 While there's a bit of a learning curve, once you've decided on a format, it's very intuitive.
 We've successfully used Marp to create slide decks when [evaluating Iceberg](https://github.com/moj-analytical-services/iceberg-evaluation/tree/main/docs/presentations).
 Additionally, I've exported the `README.md` to HTML and hosted it on [GitHub Pages](https://moj-analytical-services.github.io/iceberg-evaluation/) for better visibility.
 Note that you shouldn't commit [generated files](https://homes.cs.washington.edu/~mernst/advice/version-control.html), but it's fine for exploratory projects.
 For production code, you should use something like the [marp-to-pages](https://github.com/ralexander-phi/marp-to-pages/blob/main/.github/workflows/marp-to-pages.yml) GitHub action, which generates PDF and HTML files as part of a pull request or merge.